leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 extraction.extractTournamentInfo(soup, tournament_id)
 ```

-This is tournament info we are interested in.
+This is the tournament's info we are interested in.
 ```
 # enum for the tournament's information on its detail page
 class TournamentAttr(Enum):